carvel-dev/carvel/site/content/kapp-controller/docs/latest/walkthrough.md

 - Check out `kubectl get app` output to see that app is deployed.

 - Additionally, let's check status of our App CR.
 It shows the overall status of the application, including the latest deploy output (`status.deploy.stdout`) and latest inspect output (`status.inspect.stdout`).
 Based on the inspect output we can see that our app included a `Deployment` and a `Service`.
+(Note: As of kapp-controller v0.31.0, inspect is disabled by default.
+See [App CR spec](app-spec.md) for more details.)

   ```bash-plain
   $ kapp inspect -a simple-app --status